-Issued By
+issued by

 BLANK TITLE INSURANCE COMPANY

+This policy, when issued by the Company with a Policy Number and the Date of Policy, is valid even if this policy or any endorsement to this policy is issued electronically or lacks any signature.

-Any notice of claim and any other notice or statement in writing required to be given to the Company under this Policy must be given to the Company at the address shown in Section 17 of the Conditions.
+Any notice of claim and any other notice or statement in writing required to be given to the Company under this policy must be given to the Company at the address shown in Condition 16.

 COVERED RISKS

-SUBJECT TO THE EXCLUSIONS FROM COVERAGE, THE EXCEPTIONS FROM COVERAGE CONTAINED IN SCHEDULE B, AND THE CONDITIONS, BLANK TITLE INSURANCE COMPANY, a Blank corporation (the “Company”) insures as of Date of Policy and, to the extent stated in Covered Risks 11, 13, and 14, after Date of Policy, against loss or damage, not exceeding the Amount of Insurance, sustained or incurred by the Insured by reason of:
+SUBJECT TO THE EXCLUSIONS FROM COVERAGE, THE EXCEPTIONS FROM COVERAGE CONTAINED IN SCHEDULE B, AND THE CONDITIONS, Blank Title Insurance Company, a Blank corporation (the “Company”), insures as of the Date of Policy and, to the extent stated in Covered Risks 11, 13, and 14, after the Date of Policy, against loss or damage, not exceeding the Amount of Insurance, sustained or incurred by the Insured by reason of:

-1. Title being vested other than as stated in Schedule A.
+1. The Title being vested other than as stated in Schedule A.

 2. Any defect in or lien or encumbrance on the Title.
-This Covered Risk includes but is not limited to insurance against loss from
+Covered Risk 2 includes, but is not limited to, insurance against loss from:

-(a) A defect in the Title caused by
+a. a defect in the Title caused by:

-(i) forgery, fraud, undue influence, duress, incompetency, incapacity, or impersonation;
+i. forgery, fraud, undue influence, duress, incompetency, incapacity, or impersonation;

-(ii) failure of any person or Entity to have authorized a transfer or conveyance;
+ii. the failure of a person or Entity to have authorized a transfer or conveyance;

-(iii) a document affecting Title not properly created, executed, witnessed, sealed, acknowledged, notarized, or delivered;
+iii. a document affecting the Title not properly authorized, created, executed, witnessed, sealed, acknowledged, notarized (including by remote online notarization), or delivered;

-(iv) failure to perform those acts necessary to create a document by electronic means authorized by law;
+iv. a failure to perform those acts necessary to create a document by electronic means authorized by law;

-(v) a document executed under a falsified, expired, or otherwise invalid power of attorney;
+v. a document executed under a falsified, expired, or otherwise invalid power of attorney;

-(vi) a document not properly filed, recorded, or indexed in the Public Records including failure to perform those acts by electronic means authorized by law; or
+vi. a document not properly filed, recorded, or indexed in the Public Records, including the failure to have performed those acts by electronic means authorized by law;

-(vii) a defective judicial or administrative proceeding.
+vii. a defective judicial or administrative proceeding; or

+viii. the repudiation of an electronic signature by a person that executed a document because the electronic signature on the document was not valid under applicable electronic transactions law.

-(b) The lien of real estate taxes or assessments imposed on the Title by a governmental authority due or payable, but unpaid.
+b. the lien of real estate taxes or assessments imposed on the Title by a governmental authority due or payable, but unpaid.

-(c) Any encroachment, encumbrance, violation, variation, or adverse circumstance affecting the Title that would be disclosed by an accurate and complete land survey of the Land.
-The term “encroachment” includes encroachments of existing improvements located on the Land onto adjoining land, and encroachments onto the Land of existing improvements located on adjoining land.
+c. the effect on the Title of an encumbrance, violation, variation, adverse circumstance, boundary line overlap, or encroachment (including an encroachment of an improvement across the boundary lines of the Land), but only if the encumbrance, violation, variation, adverse circumstance, boundary line overlap, or encroachment would have been disclosed by an accurate and complete land title survey of the Land.

 3. Unmarketable Title.